Dairy-Free & Oil-Free Baking Guide with Recipes

 White flour is vegan, but it is highly processed and not healthy since it’s been stripped of its nutritional value.
 The better option is to go with whole grain flours like wheat, spelt, oat, and others.

-The Whole Grains Council defines whole grains to be foods that contain all the essential nutritional parts of the whole grain kernel.
-That means the food must include the bran, germ and endosperm in the process of grinding, crushing, cracking or extruding the kernels.
+The Whole Grains Council defines whole grains as foods that retain all the essential nutritional parts of the entire grain kernel, including the bran, germ, and endosperm, through processes like grinding, crushing, cracking, or extruding.

 For those with gluten sensitivities, try using buckwheat, brown rice, millet or chickpea flours instead.
 This gluten-free baking guide may help.